byu-cs329-spring21/hw3-mcdc-pbt-typeproof/README.md

 ## Type Checking

-5) Write by hand a type proof for `edu.byu.cs329.hashtable.LlHashTable.get`.
+5) Type or write by hand a type proof for `edu.byu.cs329.hashtable.LlHashTable.get`.
 The proof should be in the form of a tree in a file in the same directory as this *README*.
 Name each file by the problem number.
 Uploading a picture of your paper-pencil solution is fine (and preferred).
 Assume the existence of the environment that does the right thing.

 ## Optional